akhal3d96/archfs/README.md

 Arch Linux is cool, but it uses systemd.
-In this tutorial, I will show how to install Arch Linux from scratch - a very clean setup with pacman used as a package manager.
+In this tutorial, I will show how to install Arch Linux from scratch - a very clean setup with pacman used as a package manager, and without systemd.

 ## 1. Download ArchLinux Live Disk